-On 12 May 2022, new regulations were made by the Government to improve the safety and resilience of Aotearoa New Zealand's dams.
+On 13 May 2024, new regulations (Building (Dam Safety) Regulations 2022) to improve the safety and resilience of Aotearoa /New Zealand's dams come into force.

 The regulations ensure that classifiable dams are well operated, maintained and regularly monitored.
 They also ensure that potential impacts of dam incidents and failures are reduced, protecting people, property, and the environment.